Themis3000/twitch_print/README.md

 ## Usage
 1. Run `pip3 install -r requirement.txt` in this directory
-2. Create an account on
+2. Create an account on streamlabs and get your socket access token (found in `settings > api settings > api tokens`)
+3. Create a file named token.txt and paste your access token in it
-3. Edit the `print_img` method in `printer.py` to handle the incoming image and print it
+4. Edit the `print_img` method in `printer.py` to handle the incoming image and print it